thecantaloupe/Assemble-them-all-FE/README.md

 **Features**

 Full authorazition page including Google Auth.
-Full CRUD functions: Create, Read, Update, and Delete your own cards and battle with other members.
+CRUD functions: Create, Read, Update, and Delete your own cards and battle with other members.

 **Technologies**